Luxury & Beach Realty

 Jan's many years experience in sales, management, marketing and advertising prepared her to be a real estate broker associate and short sale specialist.
 She has in-depth knowledge of the island market allowing her to successfully list and sell beach properties.
 Jan has owned several businesses and managed a number of others.
 Combining Jan's background of sales and her attention to customer service, she truly wants to help all of her customers "live the Florida dream."

-HOW'S THE MARKET?
+HOW'S THE MARKET TODAY?

 That's the burning question everyone is asking.
 And the answer depends on whether you are buying, selling, investing or leasing.
 If you are looking for a Florida beach property - you've come to the right place.
 Let me show you the advantages of buying OR selling now.